SabirLume/CodeWars/README.md

 If he doesn't get 10 hoops, return the string "Keep at it until you get it".

 My Experience: I found this challenge fairly easy.
 I did come run into some syntax problem when making my conditional.
 Something I need to work on.
+I put a itteration when I did not need one.